rkvsraman/historian/README.md

 Historian also maintains a list of closed tabs (And all the pages that were visited in that tab).
 So you no longer have to worry if you have closed any tab by mistake.

 ##Note on Privacy
-Rest assured, Historian does *NOT* send any data to any sevrers or location outside your machine.
+Rest assured, Historian does *NOT* send any data to any servers or location outside your machine.